EranOfek/AstroPack/matlab/doc/autogen/package_functions_md/celestial.SolarSys.md

 ### celestial.SolarSys.kuiper_check

-Parallax due to Earth and object motion of a solar system object Package: celestial.SolarSys Description: Given a date and coordinates of a celestial object, calculate the parallax due to the Earth motion (Par_E)
+Parallax due to Earth and object motion of a solar system object Package: celestial.SolarSys Description: Given a date and coordinates of a celestial object, calculate the parallax due to the Earth motion (Par_E) and the parallax due to the object motion (Par_K),